 Here’s where you should FOR SURE have your keywords placed:

-This is the title of your blog and one of the first things Google looks at.
+1. Page Title – This is the title of your blog and one of the first things Google looks at.
 Your title should include your keyword and tell your reader (and Google!) exactly what they can expect from the content.

 Here is what metadata looks like when you search for something on Google:

-It’s your first chance to make a good impression on someone when your page comes up in the SERP, so you want to make sure it’s enticing!
+Meta titles & descriptions are your first chance to make a good impression on someone when your page comes up in the SERP, so you want to make sure it’s enticing!

 Most blogging platforms will automatically input your page title into the meta title field and will pull the first 120 characters from your blog post as the meta description.